List of mammals of New Zealand: Order: Cetacea (whales, dolphins and porpoises)

 The order Cetacea includes whales, dolphins and porpoises.
 They are the mammals most fully adapted to aquatic life with a spindle-shaped nearly hairless body, protected by a thick layer of blubber, and forelimbs and tail modified to provide propulsion underwater.
 New Zealand is the first country in the world to protect marine mammals by law.
+Around 39 species of cetaceans have been recorded in New Zealand.